-Are there any other important legal issues that may present obstacles to a foreign contractor attempting to do business in your jurisdiction?
+9 Are there any other important legal issues that may present obstacles to a foreign contractor attempting to do business in your jurisdiction?

 Work permits are required if third-country nationals work on a construction project in the Netherlands.
-If foreign workers are working in the Netherlands for a certain period of time, certain employment law rules (eg, the Dutch Minimum Wage Act) apply, as well as (part of) the collective bargaining agreement in the construction sector.
+If foreign workers are working in the Netherlands, certain employment law rules (eg, the Dutch Minimum Wage Act) apply immediately, as well as (part of) the collective bargaining agreement in the construction sector.
+If the foreign workers who are being employed by a contractor from another EU member state and posted to the Netherlands work for 12 months in the Netherlands, almost all Dutch employment legislation will apply to them.
+The period of 12 months can be extended to a maximum of 18 months.